 TerraCycle rewards collectors with donations to schools, charities and non profit organizations.

 For an in depth explanation about TerraCycle schemes, see our page about recycling toothbrushes.

-You can recycle your Philips/Sonicare toothbrush heads through the Colgate TerraCycle scheme.
+Previously we had advised that you could recycle your Philips/Sonicare toothbrush heads through the Colgate TerraCycle scheme.

 Oral-B / Crest has its own recycling scheme, “Recycle on Us”.